 So you have decided to start with content creation.
-You are excited and can’t wait to create the first piece of content for your blog, podcast or YouTube channel.
+You have learned the basics, you are excited and can’t wait to create the first piece of content for your blog, podcast or YouTube channel.
 Well, not so fast.
 First, you need to have a solid foundation to build on - a strategy.

 Since its inception, content marketing has been on the rise.
 Businesses are spending more money and resources on content creation and marketing, year after year.